gcallah/work/chaps/weber.md

 ### Tawney

 In some ways, R.H.
-Tawney's 1926 work, *Religion and the Rise of Capitalism*, Is the most interesting of all the critics we have examined.
+Tawney's 1926 work, *Religion and the Rise of Capitalism*, is the most interesting of all the critics we have examined.
 Tawney was writing a couple of decades after the original publication of *PE*, and much of his material on Luther and Calvin strongly supports Weber's conclusions.
 A few quotes here should suffice to demonstrate this: